 - Add rice and serve.
 Finally, stir in cooked rice, season to taste, and serve warm with crusty bread for dunking!
 See below for more serving suggestions.

-- Always brown the meat.
+- Brown the meat.
 Searing the ground beef locks in the flavor and gives it the best texture.
-Whether you’re making this stuffed pepper soup on the stovetop or in the slow cooker (see below), don’t skip this step!

-- If you aren’t serving this soup right away, I recommend keeping the rice separate until serving.
+- Hold the rice.
+If you aren’t serving this soup right away, I recommend keeping the rice separate until serving.
 The rice absorbs most of the liquid and softens more the longer it sits.

 - Fresh herbs.
 Add fresh thyme leaves, rosemary, or basil, or a combination of fresh herbs to deepen the flavors of the broth.